Using The Text/HTML Editor: Atto

 Right Align

-Moves text to hug the right side of the content area.
+The right align button aligns the text to the right side of the content area.

 Appearance: